-The effect that a more beautiful smile can have on a person’s self-image is overwhelmingly positive and transformational.
-I’ve seen it over and over again in my dental practice of over 30 years.
-And of all the ways to get a more beautiful smile, teeth whitening is the is the most requested.
-That’s not just in my practice but also in the entire country.
-In fact, in 2010, Americans spent more than 15 billion dollars whitening their teeth!
+A more beautiful smile can have an overwhelmingly positive and transformational effect on your self-image.
+I’ve seen it over and over again in my 30+ years of practicing dentistry.
+And, of all the ways to get a more beautiful smile, teeth whitening is the most popular.
+In fact, Americans spend nearly $2 billion annually to whiten their teeth!
+If you’re contemplating it, you need to know about the 4 things that can mess up teeth whitening.

-So go ahead and get that sparkly white smile, but see your dentist first.
-(I know, I know.
-How many times does he have to repeat it?)
+So go ahead get that sparkly white smile you’re dreaming of, but please contact your dentist first.

 Clean and white…it’s a beautiful thing!

-Michael Sinkin is a dentist in New York City.
-He loves being a dentist and is known throughout the city for taking wonderful care of his patients and for his wicked sense of humor.
-To contact Dr. Sinkin, link here
+Michael Sinkin is a general and cosmetic dentist in New York City.
+He loves his job and is known throughout the city for the wonderful care he gives his patients and his wicked sense of humor.
+To contact Dr. Sinkin, link here.